rackerlabs/rackspace-how-to/content/cloud-servers/migrating-a-java-web-application-from-amazon-web-services.md

 #### Install Tomcat on the Cloud Server

-Use the following steps to Install Tomcat on the Cloud Server:
+Use the following steps to install Tomcat on the Cloud Server:

 1. Right-click the version of Tomcat that you want to use from the [Tomcat 7 Software Downloads page](http://tomcat.apache.org/download-70.cgi) and copy